JohnWGardner/ecotrails/README.md

 - **CSS3**: For layout, color schemes, and basic styles.
 - **Bootstrap 4.6**: For responsive layout, styling, and form components.
 - **JavaScript (ES6+)**: For the dynamic weather display and API integration.
-- **OpenWeatherMap API**: To fetch real-time weather and forecast data.
 - **GitHub Pages**: For deployment of the live app.

----

-# API Integration

-- The OpenWeatherMap API is used to retrieve real-time weather and 5-day forecast data based on user input.
-- The app uses `fetch` to make asynchronous API calls, processes the JSON responses, and dynamically updates the DOM with weather data.

 ---